For reassurance, all orders and monies paid to Tapi at our Homebase concession stores are safe. More information is available here.

 The word ‘parquet’ is the umbrella term used to describe a variety of patterned flooring.
 Parquet floors are recognised by their small planks that run in diagonal patterns and there are plenty of different designs and styles for you to choose from.
 Herringbone is a specific flooring pattern and it’s available in wood, laminate, vinyl, LVT and carpet.

-What herringbone means?
+What does herringbone mean?
 Why is it called herringbone?

 The herringbone pattern is the most popular form of parquet flooring, first developed in the Roman era as the perfect arrangement for road building.
 Romans discovered the roads were more stable when the bricks were laid in the herringbone pattern.
 It was first used in flooring back in the 16th century and remains just as popular today.
 The pattern is called herringbone due to its visual similarity of the bone structure of a herring fish.
 It’s a type of pattern made up of rectangles at right angles to one another, creating a staggered zig-zag design.